etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 ^^^^^^^^^^^^^^^^^^

 Python `dict <https://docs.python.org/3/library/stdtypes.html#dict>`_
-is a well-understood canonical data type much like Perl `hash` or Java `HashMap`.
+is a well-understood canonical data type much like a Perl `hash` or a Java `HashMap`.
 In Python, however, we have a few  more built-in features like returning a value for a missing key: